singnet/dev-portal/docs/products/DecentralizedAIPlatform/HaaS/index.md

 - Monitor your daemon's expiry date in the dashboard
 - Top up before expiry to maintain continuous service
 - Expired daemons enter `DOWN` status and stop processing requests
+- When you top up after expiration, the daemon restarts and the new subscription period begins from the moment of payment

 **Fund Management:**
 - Service call payments accumulate in payment channels on the MPE contract